 Values – Selectivity – Trust

 Three words regularly cited in the fraternity and sorority lexicon, but almost completely absent in practice.
-We talk up a storm about our shared values, even though we know most students don’t join for that reason.
-We tout our selectivity, noting that campus leaders and academics join fraternities and sororities and outperform their peers, even though we demand inclusivity and, at many institutions, celebrate 100% “bid placement” (more on that later.)
+We talk up a storm about our shared values, but we know students join to make friends.
+We tout selectivity, noting fraternity members outperform their peers, but we demand inclusivity and often celebrate 100% “bid placement” (more on that later.)

-We refer to undergraduate chapters as self-governing and brag nationally about student leadership, though undergraduate chapters are expertly micromanaged and chapter presidents may directly report to several entities or individuals.
+We refer to undergraduate chapters as self-governing and brag nationally about student leadership.
+Today, however undergraduate chapters are expertly micromanaged.
+A chapter president may directly report to three or more people/entities with competing agendas.

-Across the board we fail to practice what we preach, and so it should only be obvious that our students suffer as a result.
+We fail to practice what we preach across the board.
+Our students suffer as a result.

-In a critique of the National Panhellenic Council (NPC), the governing body for 26 women’s fraternities and sororities, I noted that the organization has monopolized social Greek-letter clubs for women, and that it has effectively prevented any sorority from growing to national or regional prominence within the past half-century.
+The National Panhellenic Council (NPC), the governing body for 26 women’s fraternities and sororities, has monopolized social Greek-letter clubs for women.
+It has effectively prevented any sorority from growing to national or regional prominence within the past half-century.

-That same concern applies, albeit to a lesser extent, to men’s fraternities of the North American Inter-Fraternity Conference (NIC) as well as fraternities and sororities of the National Pan-Hellenic Conference (NPHC).
-Other umbrella groups are newer, and consist of newer organizations, so I’m cautiously optimistic that the point of this post may not yet apply – but it should still serve as a warning.
+That same issue applies to a lesser extent to fraternities of the North American Inter-Fraternity Conference (NIC) and members of the National Pan-Hellenic Conference (NPHC).
+Other umbrella groups are newer, and consist of newer organizations.
+I’m cautiously optimistic that the point of this post may not yet apply to them, but it should serve as a warning.

-In order to churn out the most service hours, the most dollars raised for charity, the most leadership positions held and the most students attending programs, chapters are encouraged to grow, sometimes to excessive heights of 150-300 members.
+To churn out the most service hours, the most dollars raised for charity, the most leadership positions held and the most students attending programs, chapters are encouraged to grow.
+Some are applauded for reaching unthinkable heights of 300 or more members.

-The result of the centralization of the fraternity experience is that local fraternities are almost non-existent in 2018, even though they were the fuel behind our organizations’ growth and transformation into regional and national powerhouses throughout the 19th and 20th Centuries.
+This is a direct result of the centralization of the fraternity experience.
+Local fraternities are almost non-existent in 2018, even though they were the fuel behind our organizations’ growth and transformation into regional and national powerhouses throughout the 19th and 20th Centuries.

-Professionals and administrators at colleges and universities play favoritism to national organizations and work against the establishment of local organizations without a specific, perhaps social-justice-oriented cause.
+Professionals and administrators at colleges and universities favor inter/national organizations.
+They prevent and work against the establishment of local organizations without a specific, perhaps social-justice-oriented cause.
 (Even in that case, there are already dozens of culturally-based social fraternities and several LGBTQ-oriented fraternities – “why set up a new one?” will be a question many students face)

-What are the problems fraternity chapters face?
+Which problems face fraternity chapters?
 Apathy, Debt, Relationship Violence, Substance Abuse, Hazing/Risk Management

-Knowing those problems, we manage to ignore the fact that we are driving our chapters toward being less selective.
+Knowing those problems, we somehow ignore the fact that we drive chapters toward being less selective.
 In catering to our uniform expectations of social fraternities, we make our fraternity communities less diverse and less appealing to a wider demographic of student.
 We can’t be considered selective if 80% of a campus wants nothing to do with us in the first place.

 Forced Inclusivity Is Incompatible With Our Mantras

-I’m all for there being as few barriers to the fraternity experience as possible, but perhaps our goals are incompatible.
-We try to restrict the number of fraternities at any given institution because each must maintain a sizable membership to complete all that we ask of them, and so rather than encouraging students to establish groups if they don’t find one they like, our expectations compel chapters to prioritize manpower.
+I’m all for fewer barriers to the fraternity experience, but that goal is incompatible with the “growth at all costs” mindset of fraternity leaders.
+We try to restrict the number of fraternities at any given institution because each must maintain a sizable membership to complete all that we ask of them.

 A campus with 5, 10 or 20 fraternities will be encouraged to extend invitations to as many interested students as possible.
-You may regularly hear fraternity/sorority advisers touting that the organizations at their school extended bids to 100% (or nearly 100%) of those who participated in rush or recruitment.
+You may hear fraternity professionals tout that the organizations at their school extended bids to 100% of those who participated in rush.

-That’s not really anything to brag about.
-It means that the chapters at a particular school accept almost anyone who seeks them out for membership.
-It means that there is very little “recruitment” going on and very much “rush.”
-It is the most terrible quality of formal recruitment processes, and that’s not mentioning how unnatural and ineffective those processes are in creating values-driven chapters.
+That’s not anything to brag about.
+Why would we want chapters at a particular school accept almost anyone who seeks them out for membership?
+That is the most terrible quality of formal recruitment processes.
+(Not to mention how unnatural and limiting “formal recruitment” is to the friend-making process.)

 Be More Like Chick-Fil-A

-Some of us may dislike Chick-Fil-A specifically because of their chosen values – that’s fine, there are plenty of other restaurants.
-Still, it’s hard to ignore that they make great food, provide excellent service to their customers, and have a successful model that has tens of thousands of people lining up for a few dozen positions each year.
+Some may dislike Chick-Fil-A because of their chosen values.
+That’s fine; there are plenty of other restaurants.
+But it’s hard to ignore that they make great food, provide excellent service to their customers, and have a successful model that has tens of thousands of people lining up for a few dozen positions each year.

-If we want to set new standards for college students, recruit exceptional leaders, and graduate them into successful alumni, perhaps we should focus less on our laundry lists and 100% bid acceptance and focus instead on a diverse fraternity and sorority community comprised of smaller chapters, doing fewer things, but doing those things very well.
+If we want to set new standards for college students, recruit exceptional leaders, and graduate them into successful alumni, then we should get rid of our checklists o’ leadership and 100% bid acceptance.
+Focus instead on a diverse fraternity community comprised of smaller chapters, doing fewer things, and doing them very well.

-If our goal is to be exceptional, we can’t simply pretend that the 10% of members we talk about all the time are a true reflection of what we are.
-People are dying, and teaching hazing prevention to a bunch of guys who don’t otherwise care is a less brilliant solution that encouraging chapters not to recruit people who don’t care – size be damned.
+If our goal is to be exceptional, we can’t simply pretend that the 10% of members we talk about all the time are a true reflection of who we are.
+People are dying, and teaching hazing prevention to a bunch of guys who don’t otherwise care is a less brilliant solution than encouraging chapters not to recruit people who don’t care – size be damned.

-This isn’t to suggest we accept just 0.4% of all applicants, or that chapters are capped at 10 or 20 men – but that we taper our expectations in order to better mitigate our risks without investing millions of dollars into ineffective programs, chapter re-organizations, and closures.
-So why don’t we start by celebrating when a fraternity community has an acceptance rate of 75%, then aim for 50%, and then work toward a 35% acceptance rate?
+This isn’t to suggest we accept just 0.4% of all applicants, or that chapters are capped at 10 or 20 men.
+We could taper our expectations in order to better mitigate our risks.
+There will be less revenue to spend, and fewer incidents to spend it on.
+Why don’t we start by celebrating when a fraternity community has an acceptance rate as selective as their host college?

 Celebrate when every fraternity man and woman on a campus achieves a 3.0 GPA, not when half hit below a 2.5 and the rest work hard enough to bring the average to a respectable level.
-Celebrate when there are more fraternities offering unique opportunities to a variety of men, rather than a few mega-chapters offering similar experiences to a limited demographic of student.
+Celebrate when there are more fraternities offering unique opportunities to a variety of men, rather than a few mega-chapters offering copy-paste checklists to a limited demographic.
 There is logic in the strategy of “shrink to grow.”

-Maybe the 21st Century is a time to focus on incubating the great minds, great artists, great statesmen and great innovators of future generations, rather than some weak promise to make anyone better as long as they make 8 easy payments of $XXX over 4 years.
+Maybe the 21st Century is a time to focus on incubating the great minds, great artists, great statesmen and great innovators of future generations.
+It beats some weak promise to make anyone better as long as they make 8 easy payments of $XXX over 4 years.